yegenek/Ankara/Files/day2.md

 We can compute genetic distances as a basis for population clustering driectly from genotype probabilities, and not from assigned genotypes as we have seen how problematic these latters can be at low-depth.

-First, we compute genotype posterior probabilities jointly for all samples:
+First, we compute genotype posterior probabilities jointly for all samples (assuming HWE, without filtering based on probabilities, with SNP calling):
 ```
-# Assuming HWE, without filtering based on probabilities, with SNP calling
+#!/bin/sh

+# specify where the program is
+ANGSD=/truba/home/egitim/bin/angsd

+# specify where the data is
+DATA=/truba/home/egitim/Data
+REF=$DATA/ref.fa.gz

 $ANGSD/angsd -b $DATA/ALL.bamlist -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
         -minMapQ 20 -minQ 20 -minInd 40 -setMinDepth 50 -setMaxDepth 200 -doCounts 1 \